 Instead, today's loosely coupled, cloud-native application architectures developed through agile and DevOps methods need an equally agile and scalable approach to integration.
 You need these new applications to connect with each other; you also need them to be able to access your legacy applications and data.
 Red Hat supports both of these business needs by providing integration platforms and management software that let you rapidly connect legacy technologies and microservices across hybrid cloud environments.
 We call this approach "agile integration."

 Red Hat's view of agile integration combines integration technologies, agile delivery techniques, and cloud-native platforms to improve the speed and security of software delivery.
 Specifically, agile integration involves deploying integration technologies like APIs into Linux containers and extending integration roles to cross-functional teams.

 In this framework, microservices can be rapidly developed and rapidly integrated.
-With integrations built in Red Hat® Fuse and APIs managed through Red Hat 3scale API Management, microservices can essentially get "dropped into" your existing architecture seamlessly, so they start providing value to internal and external users quickly.
+With integrations built with the Red Hat Build of Apache Camel (included with a Red Hat® Application Foundations subscription) and APIs managed through Red Hat 3scale API Management, microservices can essentially get "dropped into" your existing architecture seamlessly, so they start providing value to internal and external users quickly.
 To share data within your infrastructure, Red Hat AMQ facilitates messaging with high throughput and low latency.
 Updating or removing services no longer run the risk of breaking the entire app, since a loosely coupled architecture connected through agile integration processes has increased fault tolerance.